 In 1968, the WBG was expanding, with new families arriving at a rate of fifty per month.
 These families faced difficulties with language and culture, and they struggled with the practicalities of living in a new environment.
 All too often spouses faced these challenges alone while their husbands traveled overseas on missions.

 A few women with a will, a vision and courage entered the picture: they recognized a need and pushed for a solution.
-In January 1972, they wrote a letter to then President Robert Mr. McNamara, who sent his positive response a week later, and WIVES (Women's Information and Volunteer Services) was born.
+In January 1972, they wrote a letter to the then President, Mr. Robert McNamara, who sent his positive response a week later, and WIVES (Women's Information and Volunteer Services) was born.
 WIVES gained an office, and a budget of $2,000.
 The response was overwhelming.
-Within weeks over 300 women volunteered with the newly founded organization.
+Within weeks, over 300 women volunteered with the newly founded organization.

 Our organization has changed significantly since 1972.
 Our name, our services and the gender balance of our members have all evolved in response to the changing roles of women in society, especially in the workplace, and the changing needs of our members.
 Our mandate, however, remains as relevant as ever: to welcome, support and advocate on behalf of WBG families worldwide